sdellenb/joybox/README.md

 # joybox
-A kid-friendly touch-based media library player on the Raspberry Pi
+A kid-friendly touch-controlled library media player on the Raspberry Pi

 ## Targetted Hardware (i.e. tested with)
 * Raspberry Pi 3 Model A+ running Raspbian Stretch